vladsaveliev/sequana/doc/installation.rst

     yet in bioconda but one can get it from the quast github (sept 2016).
 This is required for the de-novo pipeline.
 The denove pipeline also requires GATK, to be installed manually by users (due to licensing restrictions)

-.. note:: **Sequana** is not fully compatible with Python 2.7 since a dependency
-    (Snakemake) is only available for Python 3.5.
-However, many core functionalities would work under Python 2.7

 .. note:: For GATK (variant caller), please go to https://software.broadinstitute.org/gatk/download/auth?package=GATK and